alfateam/tplify/README.md

 # tplify

-A Browserify transform used internally at Timpex AS that allows to `require` html templates.
+A Browserify plugin used internally at Timpex AS that allows to `require` html templates.